The Mountain Loop Highway runs from Granite Falls and into the Cascade Mountains, winding past Mt. Pilchuck, and ending at Barlow pass.

 Independence Lake Trail - 0.7 miles - More Difficult

-Kelcema Lake - 0.6 miles - More Difficult
+Kelcema Lake Trail - 0.6 miles - Moderate

-Lake Twenty-Two - 2.7 miles - More Difficult
+Lake Twenty-Two Trail - 2.7 miles - More Difficult

-Lost Creek Ridge - 11 miles - Most Difficult
+Lost Creek Ridge Trail - 11 miles - Most Difficult

-Mallardy Ridge (West Bailey) - 3.5 miles - More Difficult
+Mallardy Ridge Trail - 3.5 miles - More Difficult

-Marten Creek - 3 miles - Most Difficult
+Marten Creek Trail - 3 miles - Most Difficult

 Mt.
-Dickerman - 4.3 miles - Most Difficult
+Dickerman Trail - 4.3 miles - Most Difficult

 Mt.
-Forgotten & Perry Creek - 3.8 miles - More Difficult
+Forgotten and Perry Creek Trail - 3.8 miles - More Difficult

 Mt.
-Pilchuck Lookout - 3 miles - Most Difficult
+Pilchuck Lookout Trail - 3 miles - Most Difficult

-North Lake - 2.4 miles - Most Difficult
+North Lake Trail - 2.4 miles - Most Difficult

-Pass Lake - 0.5 mile - More Difficult
+Pass Lake Trail - 0.5 mile - More Difficult

 Pinnacle Lake Trail - 1.9 miles - More Difficult